Social Companion Robots to Reduce Isolation: A Perception Change Due to COVID-19: Discussion

+There has been an ongoing debate regarding the benefits of using companion robots.
+While social robots are shown to be effective in reducing loneliness, concerns such as using companion robots may lead to neglect from family members, reduce human interactions, or replace humans and lead to loss of jobs have negatively affected society's attitude towards companion robots~\cite{wang2017robots,gnambs2019robots}.

+In this paper, we presented two studies conducted 8 months apart and hypothesized that COVID-19 could have changed society's perception of social robots, as during the self-isolation period people are more likely to experience social isolation and think about the consequences of social isolation, either due to the change they experienced themselves (RQ1), or thinking about others, such as older relatives who live alone or at a care center (RQ2).
+As a result, they may be able to see social robots as additions and complements, as opposed to replacements for human contact, which can lead to a more positive attitude towards social robots, and ultimately a higher acceptance of social companion robots in the future.
+Also, with loneliness being one of the situations that companion robots could help with, we asked if loneliness can increase one's tendency to purchase a social robot (RQ3).

+Furthermore, to understand general preferences related to companion robots, we asked whether people have specific preferences towards the tasks designed for companion robots (RQ4), and if social elements of companion robots (e.g., the ability to show emotions) are important to them, and how this importance compares to other elements such as a robot's technical accuracy (RQ5).
+Finally, as it can be informative for designing social companion robots during pandemics, we asked whether people's personality (Big 5) can affect their behaviour during a pandemic and their attitude towards social robots (RQ6).

+Two studies were conducted to ensure that the results were robust and did not depend on participants' level of experience with the pandemic (RQ7), as we hypothesized that the effects found will be long term.

-There has always been a debate on the benefits of using companion robots.
-While they are shown to be effective in reducing loneliness, concerns such as using companion robots may lead to neglect from family members and reduce human interactions have negatively affected society's attitude towards the companion robots, especially among the older adults~\cite{wang2017robots}.
-Our results provided evidence about a change of perception of the benefits of social robots, and suggested that any change experienced during COVID-19 (negative or positive) affected perception of companion robots, as well as the likelihood of buying a companion robot.
-Loneliness was another important factor, which also increased the likelihood of buying a companion robot.
+The second study replicated results of the first study (H6 confirmed).
+Our results provided evidence about a change of perception of the benefits of social companion robots, and suggested that any change experienced during COVID-19 (negative or positive) affected perception of social companion robots (H1 confirmed), as well as the reported likelihood of buying a companion robot (H3 confirmed).
+While it was impossible to measure perception retrospectively, before and during the pandemic to compare the differences, we relied on participants' self-reported perception change.
+This change was in fact significantly different between those whose lives were not affected and those whose lives were affected by COVID-19.